pearcetm/jsproteinmapper/README.md

 ## Helper functions
 The jsProteinMapper widget provides a number of helper functions that provide default implementations of certain tasks.
 These functions are exposed in a structure named "helpers."
 Using these helper functions is **not required** - they are merely a convenient option for getting started.

-### helpers.pfamAjaxResults(callback)
+### helpers.pfamAjaxResults
-Querying data from pfam is often done using ajax, so `helpers.pfamAjaxResults()` *returns a function* suitable for use as the `success` callback of the ajax call.
-It also *takes a function as an argument* - this function is passed the parsed data structure and is responsible for ocntinuing to doing useful things like drawing the widget.
+Querying data from pfam is often done asynchronously using AJAX, so `helpers.pfamAjaxResults()` *returns a function* suitable for use as the `success` callback of the ajax call.
+It also *takes a function as an argument* - this function is passed the parsed data structure and is responsible for continuing to doing useful things like drawing the widget.

 **Argument:** callback function with prototype `function(protein_structure){...}`, to be called after parsing the data.
 **Return value:** function with prototype `function(data, status, jqXHR){...}`, suitable for use as an ajax success callback.

 To make it more clear what is happening, the implementation of the helper function is below.